digris/doc-openbroadcast-platform/source/application/playlists/index.rst

 * :ref:`User name <user>`: The name of the user who created the playlist.
 * **Actual duration**: The actual duration of the playlist.

-To play the playlist, move the cursor over the Cover art and click on the 'Play' icon.
+To play the tracks on the playlist, move the cursor over the Cover art and click on the 'Play' icon.

 .. figure:: img/playlist-list-card-play.png